Course overview

 Year 3

-During your final year, you'll study four core modules.
+During your final year, you'll study five core modules.

 In the first semester, we will consider mental health in the context of families, society and social justice.